 Based on Toyota 4Runner Limited V6

 Toyota redesigned the 4Runner for 2010.
-The truck-based SUV gets beefier off-road hardware, new styling inside and out, and improved gas mileage — though its efficiency falls short of most car-based crossovers'.
-For the first time since the 2000 model year, the 4Runner also offers a fo...
+The truck-based SUV got beefier off-road hardware, new styling inside and out, and improved gas mileage — though its efficiency falls short of most car-based crossovers'.
+Competitors include the Nissan Pathfinder, Kia Borrego and Ford Expl...
 Read Full Report

 What We Like